-In the case of localized amyloidosis, first line treatment is complete transurethral resection of the amyloid deposits before the mass grows to a significant size capable of hindering bladder or renal function.
+In the case of localized amyloidosis, first-line treatment is complete transurethral resection of the amyloid deposits before the mass grows to a significant size capable of hindering bladder or renal function.
 Use of intravesical instillation of dimethyl sulfoxide and oral colchicine have been previously reported for treatment of smaller lesions.
-Partial cystectomy or cystectomy have also been suggested as second line therapy for large lesions.
-Due to the rare nature of this disease, there are no specific guidelines for treatment and follow-up.
-However, recurrence of localized amyloidosis is common (estimated between 30 - 50%) and dissemination to systemic amyloidosis remains a possibility.
-Therefore, life-long surveillance is often recommended.
+Partial cystectomy or cystectomy have also been suggested as second-line therapy for large lesions.
+Due to the rare nature of this disease, there are no specific guidelines for treatment and followup; however, recurrence of localized amyloidosis is common (estimated at 30-50%) and dissemination to systemic amyloidosis remains a possibility.
+Therefore, lifelong surveillance is often recommended.

-Following complete transurethral resection of the amyloid deposits, our patient's lower urinary tract symptoms improved and his hematuria resolved without additional therapies.
-On annual cystoscopy, our patient remains recurrence free after 5-year follow-up.
-(Figure 1B).
+Following complete transurethral resection of the amyloid deposits, our patient's LUTS improved and his hematuria resolved without additional therapies.
+On annual cystos-copy, our patient remains recurrence free after five-year followup.
+(Fig. 4).